300ECLIPS-Colour-6

 4. Kidney Damage: Long-term exposure to lead can damage the kidneys, affecting their ability to filter waste from the body.

-5. Anemia: Lead can interfere with the production of red blood cells, leading to anemia, which can cause fatigue and weakness.
+5. Anaemia: Lead can interfere with the production of red blood cells, leading to anemia, which can cause fatigue and weakness.

 6. Growth and Development Delays: Children exposed to lead may experience delays in growth and physical development.